jcreekmore/dmidecode/README.md

 ## No-std support

 In no_std mode, almost all of the same API is available and works the same way.
+To depend on `dmidecode` in `no_std` mode, disable our default enabled `std` feature in `Cargo.toml`.

-To depend on `dmidecode` in `no_std` mode, disable our default enabled "std" feature in `Cargo.toml`.
+The `std` feature just implements the `Error` trait on error types used by `dmidecode`.

 ```toml
 [dependencies]
 dmidecode = { version = "0.9", default-features = false }
 ```

-## Rust Version Support
+## Rust Version Support The minimum supported Rust version is documented in
-The minimum supported Rust version is documented in the Cargo.toml file.
+the Cargo.toml file.
 This may be bumped in minor releases as necessary.

 ## License